 3. What are the three elements of the habit loop?

-Cue — the trigger that tells your brain to start the behavior.
+Cue — the trigger that tells you to start the behavior.

 Routine — the action itself.

-Reward — the benefit your brain gets from doing it, which reinforces the loop.
+Reward — the benefit you get from doing it, which reinforces the loop.

 For example: phone buzzes (cue), you check it (routine), you feel connected or distracted (reward).